 Provides counseling to students experiencing behavioral problems in school, which interferes with their academic success.

-Reinforces and enhances the skills and knowledge young people learn at school through "high-yield" learning activities at the Club and home.
+Project Learn Reinforces and enhances the skills and knowledge young people learn at school through "high-yield" learning activities at the Club and at home.

 Initiative to increase the number of VPK students in Marion County.